-a front end developer and writer in Boston.
+a front end engineer and writer in Boston.

 I created a new front end for our existing ASP.net donation app at the American Meteorological Society.

 To meet the complicated business requirements of balancing 17 different potential funds with a smooth, easy-to-use front end, I turned to VueJS, allowing users to filter the different funds and see instant feedback when they enter in values.